Mousedlf/Mousedlf/README.md

 ### Hi there 👋
 <p>Welcome to my GitHub, I am a French student living in Lyon.
 I completed a bachelor's degree in Design (web design as my specialty).
-I am currently in my second year of a Bachelor's degree in web development.
+I am currently in my second year of a Bachelor's degree in web development.</p>
+<p>I do back-end as well as front-end development.
 My most used framework is probably Symfony.</p>

 <br>